MetaCell/cloud-harness/docs/build-deploy/README.md

 ### Parameters

-- `--local`, `-l`: creates internal dns for local deployment
-- `-dtls`: disables the tls configurations on the ingress so everything will be available from plain http
-- `--unsecured`, `-u`: disables all gatekeepers
+Deployment definition:

-- `--domain`,  `-d`: sets a local domain (default: ch.local)
+- `--domain`, `-d`:  specify the base domain (default cloudharness.metacell.us)
 - `--env`, `-e`: sets a custom environment (default: none)
 - `--namespace`, `-n`: set the kubernetes namespace (default: ch)
+- `--tag`, `-t`: define build tag (default: latest)
 - `--registry`, `-r`: set the Docker registry where images are pushed on build
+- `--include`, `-i`: set application(s) to include (with their dependencies).
+If not set, every application will be included
+- `--exclude`, `-ex`: explicitly exclude applications or task images
+- `--merge`, `-m`: Merge application folders and build in the given directory: required to override files in applications

+Development parameters:
+- `--local`, `-l`: creates internal dns for local deployment
+- `-dtls`: disables the tls configurations on the ingress so everything will be available from plain http
+- `--disable-security`, `-u`: disables all gatekeepers

+Optional settings
+- `--output`, `-o`: specify helm chart base path (default `./deployment)

+Build and deploy (deprecated, use Skaffold instead)
+- `--build`, `-b`: builds and pushes Docker images in the specified registry (if any)
+- `--build-interactive`, `-bi`: builds and pushes Docker images in the specified registry (if any).Asks interactively what images to build
+- `--deploy`, `-d`: deploy the helm chart when finish

 For a local build the command will look like: